evilsoft/crocks/src/Maybe/README.md

 with a single key or index, you can always reach for `prop`.
 Well, as long as you are working with non-nested data that is.
-Just tell `prop` either the key or index you are interested in, and you will get back a function that will take anything and return a `Just` with the wrapped value if the key/index exists.
-If the key/index does not exist however, you will get back a `Nothing`.
+Just tell `prop` either the key or index you are interested in, and you will get back a function that will take anything and return a `Just` with the wrapped value if the key/index is defined.
+If the key/index is not defined, you will get back a `Nothing`.

 ```javascript
 const composeK = require('crocks/helpers/composeK')